lmuldoon/lgh-technical/README.md

 composer install
 ```
 - Create a database within your local environment
-- Copy the env.example file and rename to .env and apply database configuration as needed.
+- Copy the env.example file and rename to .env and apply your database configuration as needed.
 - Create a new APP KEY using the below artisan command and apply this to your env file.
 ```
   php artisan key:generate --show